Davidtalabi/RedditClone/README.md

 # User Profile displays all their posts
 ![alt text](https://github.com/Davidtalabi/RedditClone/blob/main/Profile.PNG)

-# Accounts are stored in our mysql database and are automatically salted and hashed for security reasons
+# Accounts are stored in our mysql database and passwords are coded to be automatically salted and hashed for security reasons
 ![alt text](https://github.com/Davidtalabi/RedditClone/blob/main/sql1.PNG)

 # Fully functional search feature allows you to search posts by title and contents